wasvy-org/wasvy/README.md

        "wasvy:ecs/app": generate,
     }
 });
-use wasvy::ecs::app::{App, Query, QueryFor, Schedule, System};
+use wasvy::ecs::app::{App, Commands, Schedule, System};

 struct MyMod;

 impl Guest for MyMod {
     fn setup() {
         // This must match the system we have defined in world.wit
-        // If you want more systems, just define more in the wit let system = System::new("my-system");
+        // If you want more systems, just define more in wit let system = System::new("my-system");
         system.add_commands();